Sample IRC Projects

-US Fish and Wildlife Service, Coordination of Imperiled Plant Conservation Endowment Meetings.
-2016 - present.
-Grant Agreement #F11AP00169.
+U.S. Fish and Wildlife Service, Coordination of Imperiled Plant Conservation Endowment Meetings.
+2016 - Present.
+Grant Agreement #F17AP00908.
 IRC coordinates meetings for and organizes the development of the Florida Rare Plant Conservation Endowment (FRPCE).
 This endowment brings together members from federal and state agencies, universities, botanical gardens and nonprofits to raise money and fund projects that aim to conserve rare plants found throughout the state.